SumathyS/SumathyS.github.io/_pages/cv.md

   * Research activities:
 	* Conducted watershed scale research related to land use impacts, climates change on water quality and quantity;  modeled hydrological projections using downscaled precipitation and temperature outputs from a suite of global climate models and the Soil and Water Assessment Tool (SWAT); and used GIS and remote sensing products (AMSR-E) to model soil moisture at state level (Nebraska).

+* Oct.
+2007- Dec.
+2007: Research Assistant
+  * Faculty of Civil Engineering and Geosciences, Delft, University of Technology, Netherlands
+  * Research activities:
+	* Conducted research on observation of groundwater storage by gravity measurements.

 * Nov.
 2004- Nov.
 2007: Lecturer (Probationary)
   * Department of Animal Science, Faculty of Agriculture, University of Jaffna, Sri Lanka